 - Cosmetology practices

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), the increase in the number of nail salons and full-services spas would contribute to nail technicians having a faster than average employment growth (www.bls.gov).
-Employment of nail technicians was expected to grow by 19% between 2008 and 2018, stated the bureau.
-The BLS also reported that the median annual salary of a nail technician was $19,650 as of May 2010.
+Employment of nail technicians was expected to grow by 10% between 2014 and 2024, stated the bureau.
+The BLS also reported that the median annual salary of a nail technician was $20,820 in 2015.

 Continuing Education and Licensure Information

 Although certification is not required for nail technicians, state licensure is a requirement before nail technicians can begin work.
 Licensing regulations differ by state, but most states require that applicants complete a state-approved cosmetology program and pass an examination.
 The examination usually consists of a practical component and written test.

 According to reports by the BLS, the best employment opportunities would be for workers with training in more than one specialty.
 Graduates of nail technician programs may choose to pursue further training in other areas of personal appearance or may pursue associate's degree programs in cosmetology.